jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 JavaScript most often runs in interpreters.
 The code is executed as the interpreter reads in and processes the code, rather than being compiled ahead of time into binary executables you can run later.

 JavaScript has been influenced by several other programming languages, most notably Scheme and Self.
 From Scheme, we get first-class functions, closures, and other functional programming features.
 From Self, we get objects with prototypes.
-If you've programmed in another object oriented language, prototypes may be confusing at first but I'll demystify them for you in the relevant chapters.
+If you've programmed in another object oriented language, prototypes may be confusing at first but I'll demystify them for you in the relevant chapter.
 If you have no programming experience and have no idea what anything I've just said means, don't worry about it!
 I'll explain everything you need to know when we get there.

 One last thing about JavaScript: you may see the term "ECMAScript" on occasion.
 That's because shortly after JavaScript was released people quickly realized there needed to be a standard for it, to keep differences in browsers from making things too difficult for programmers.
 The standards group that oversees JavaScript is ECMA, or the European Computer Manufacturers Association.
 ECMAScript is the *official* specification for what is and is not valid JavaScript.